 Aloe vera (Aloe barbadensis miller) is a shrubby green plant.
 It grows in the dry regions of America, Africa, Asia, and Europe.
-Many people have been using aloe for its beauty, health, and medicinal effects for centuries [R].
+Many people have used aloe for its beauty, health, and medicinal effects for centuries .

 Forms of Aloe Vera

-- Gel: You can apply aloe vera gel onto the skin to help reduce inflammation, clear skin, and heal wounds [R].
+- Gel: aloe vera gel can be applied onto the skin to help reduce inflammation, clear skin, and heal wounds .

-- Juice and Supplements (capsules): You can take aloe vera orally via supplements or juice to stop constipation, boost the immune system, or reduce diabetes symptoms [R].
+- Juice and Supplements (capsules): aloe vera can be taken orally via supplements or juice to stop constipation, boost the immune system, or reduce diabetes symptoms .

 - Rind (outer layer) – It protects the plant, transports substances (water and starch), and produces proteins and carbs.